 Today I'll jump right into a very practical issue: the imagery that idioms conjure up.

 As a sophisticated learner, though, you can choose the kind of imagery you resort to, so that you may decide what you want the listener/reader to "see".
 I use the verb "see" deliberately because, whether you like it or not, when you speak you are often "painting".
-By using references to images, you plant mental pictures in your interlocutor's head.
+By referring to images, you plant mental pictures in your interlocutor's head.
 I don't know about you, but whenever someone mentions the proverbial "bull in a china shop" I can't help picturing the said bull wreaking havoc in the said store.
 Of course, other expressions paint no picture whatsoever.
 At least not in my mind.
 So, how can we create different "visualizations" (let's call them that)?
 And, more importantly, why is that relevant to your English?

 In order to find out, we'll consider a common enough reference: causes and effects (i.e. events and their consequences) and see how we refer to them.
 Alright.
 We deal with that every single day, don't we?
 For the sake of clarity, we can state that, sometimes, one event has ONE consequence, which can be either pleasant or unpleasant.
 Thus, when you take a medicine, for instance, you may expect two basic outcomes: